eric-cobb/instruqt-geo-workshop/geo-workshop/02-geo-lab1-workshop/assignment.md

 ===
 In this lab, you've learned the basics of using the Discover tool within Kibana to interact with and analyze your data.
 The Discovery tool is useful for all types of data.
 Understanding how to use Discovery is foundational knowledge which will be instrumental as you progress through more labs in this workshop and in real world scenarios.

-Congratulations, you have completed Lab 1.
-Click the **Next** button to proceed to Lab 2.
+Congratulations, you have completed Lab 2.
+Click the **Next** button to proceed to the next lab.